cuplsensor/cuplcodec/_doc_build/html/_sources/docs/tutorial/index.rst.txt

 Unique serial of the sensor.
 This must be 8 bytes long.

+Encoder input :cpp:member:`serial`

 Time interval
 ~~~~~~~~~~~~~~

 Time interval between samples in minutes is base64 encoded.
 Whilst the encoded string is 4 bytes long, the last character
 must always be a padding byte (an URL safe replacement for '=').
 Therefore the unencoded time interval can only be 2 bytes long.
 This is to match with the format of the minutes Elapsed_ field.

+Decoder output :class:`.paramdecoder.ParamDecoder`:

+Encoder input :cpp:member:`smplintervalmins`

 Version
 ~~~~~~~~
-The version parameter determines which decoder shall be used by :class:`.UrlDecoder`:
+The version parameter determines which :class:`.ParamDecoder` shall be used by :class:`.Decoder`:

 * :c:macro:`TEMPONLY` :class:`.TDecoder` Two temperature measurands per sample seperated by `Time interval`_.
 * :c:macro:`TEMPRH` :class:`.HTDecoder` Temperature and relative humidity measurands in a sample.

+This is programmed as non-volatile parameter :cpp:member:`version`.

 Status
 ~~~~~~~